thycotic-ps/secretserver/event-pipelines/enhanced-personal-folders/readme.md

 **SecretServer application account**

 This can be either a local account or a domain based account.
-If you use a domain account, then SecretServer can be used to rotate the credentials.
 This account will also need to have a secret with the credentials.
 This account cannot have MFA enabled on it, but can be restricted by IP address.
+A domain account is preferred as SecretServer can be used to rotate the credentials.

 ---
 # Configuration Steps